by TeachThought Staff

 - Defend choices against criticisms from peers.

 - Be creative in choice of content.
-Understanding an audience and curating content that will suit it, including considering context, use of humour, use of suitable language.
+Understanding an audience and curating content that will suit it, including considering context, use of humor, use of suitable language.

 2. Managing (Networks & Information)